davelively14/configs/phoenix_1.3_react_redux.md

 ```
 $ npm init
 ```
-* Option A: Open `assets/package.json` and add the base dependencies.
+Open `assets/package.json` and add the base dependencies.
+Note that we need to use version `^3.0.2` for `react-router` in order to work with `react-router-redux` version `^4.0.8`.
+If you use the most recent version of `react-router`, it will raise `TypeError: Cannot read property 'listen' of undefined`.
 ```json
 "devDependencies": {
   "babel-core": "^6.24.0",